hannahishimwe/LusoTech/README.md

 python agent/agent.py
 ```

-Then open the agent in your Noxus workspace and ask questions like:
+Then open the agent in your Noxus workspace and ask questions.
-- *"Show me all quarantined lots"*
-- *"Which suppliers have the most NCRs?"*
-- *"Give me a breakdown of verdicts this month"*

 ## Migration Script